joaoalc/PROG-PROJ-publico/README.md

 ## **Rules**
 + Each player has access to 3 balls and 8 rings of the color they choose.
-+ Once a component - ring or ball - is at play it may never leave the board.
++ Once an element - ring or ball - is at play it may never leave the board.
 + A ball can only sit directly on a ring of the same color.
-+ A component is only allowed to move to adjacent (orthogonally or diagonally adjacent) tiles.
++ An element is only allowed to move to adjacent (orthogonally or diagonally adjacent) tiles.
     - If an adjacent tile has another ball the player can vault over it.
     - The player must relocate every opponent's balls wich he has vaulted over.
 + Once a ball reaches one of it's goal spaces, it never leaves that space.